What treatment is available for acid reflux? We explore how to treat acid reflux and get rid of it for good.

 Before surgery is considered, it’s important to establish the presence of reflux and be sure that the symptoms a patient is suffering from are a result of acid reflux and not some other condition, such as a hiatus hernia.
 Surgery leads to a good outcome in over 95% of patients.

 How long is the recovery period following surgery?

-In 99.7% of the cases we carry out the operation via keyhole surgery which is minimally invasive.
-Surgery takes one to two hours and the patients require 24 to 48 hours in hospital.
+In 99.7% of cases, we carry out the operation via keyhole surgery, which is minimally invasive.
+The surgery takes one to two hours, and patients require 24 to 48 hours in the hospital.
 They can often return to work the following week.

 Why choose the GI Unit at St John and St Elizabeth Hospital?

-We have extensive experience in dealing with patients with heartburn, from those with mild reflux to the most extreme cases.
+We have extensive experience in dealing with patients with heartburn, from those with mild reflux to the most extreme cases where it impacts a patient’s day to day.
 We also offer a very competitive self-pay package for those who don’t have private health insurance.

-If you are suffering from acid reflux and would like to learn more about the LINX system, you can make an enquiry with Mr Majid Hashemi via email at [email protected] or by calling 078 09 74 2 339.
+Mr Majid Hashemi was the first surgeon to use the LINX system in the UK.
+If you are suffering from acid reflux and would like to learn more, you can make an enquiry via email at [email protected] or by calling 078 09 74 2 339.

 You can also book an appointment or make a general enquiry with a private gastroenterologist by calling 020 7078 3802 or emailing [email protected].